QiaoJiang123/data_acquisition/legal_data_acquisition/govinfo/README.md

 # Govinfo - US Court Cases

-This section contains information extracted from Govinfo.gov
+This section contains information extracted from Govinfo.gov.

+Govinfo.gov is a service of the United States Government Publishing Office (GPO), which is a Federal agency in the legislative branch.
+It provides free public access to official publications from all three branches of the Federal Government.

-Here is a list of information extracted:
+Here is a list of information extracted from this website and organized into csv files:
 1. Sitemap urls
 2. Case urls
 3. Case metadata
 4. Case PDF files
 5. ...

-## Sitemap urls
+## Sitemap urls/ Case urls

+Sitmap urls allow us to keep track of cases by US courts and years.
+Case urls direct us to each case including its summary, details, metadata, judicial opinion (in pdf), etc.

 ### Data